MicrosoftDocs/dynamics365smb-docs/business-central/across-working-with-powerbi.md

 Once you have a Power BI account, you can sign in at [https://powerbi.microsoft.com/](https://powerbi.microsoft.com/).

 The Power BI service hosts all the reports available to you.
-To see the report, select **My Workspace** > **Reports**.
+To see a report in your personal workspace, select **My Workspace** > **Reports**.
 Then just select the report that you want to view.
+If you have access to one or more shared Power BI workspaces, you can also see reports in those workspaces.

 With [!INCLUDE[prod_short](includes/prod_short.md)] online, you'll automatically have a set of default reports on your workspace.
 If you want to create your own reports, you can use Power BI Desktop to create reports, and then publish them to your workspace.
 For more information, see [Getting Started Building Reports in Power BI Desktop to Display [!INCLUDE [prod_long](includes/prod_long.md)] Data](across-how-use-financials-data-source-powerbi.md).